MatteoManna/Simple-User-Avatar/readme.txt

 == Description ==

 This plugin simplifies the life of WordPress users.
 Now users can add or remove his Avatar simply using images from his Media Library.
 Simple to use, no additional functions required.
+Plugin available on [GitHub](https://github.com/MatteoManna/Simple-User-Avatar).